-Designed for RNs who already hold an associate’s degree or diploma in nursing, the RN to BSN program brings a degree from UT’s College of Nursing within reach, even for busy working nurses.
+Designed for RNs who already hold an associate’s degree or diploma in nursing, the RN to BSN program is 100% online and brings a degree from UT’s College of Nursing within reach, even for busy working nurses.
 You’ll learn from UT’s dedicated and experienced online faculty, with accessible advisors and support staff, flexible start dates, full- and part-time options, and no distant travel required for clinicals or campus visits.

 - General education requirements are already fulfilled for graduates of any Tennessee Board of Regents institution.
 Graduates from other systems and those with a nursing diploma may have additional requirements.

-- Unmatched resources are within easy reach with the College of Nursing’s faculty, advisors, and support staff.
+- Unmatched resources are within easy reach with the dedicated College of Nursing’s faculty, advisors, and support staff.

-To be eligible to apply, you must meet these criteria:
+You must meet these criteria:

 - Hold an associate’s degree or diploma in nursing.

-- Have a minimum of 63 hours credit eligible for transfer to UT.
+- Have a minimum of 63 credit hours eligible for transfer to UT.